antz22/ultimate-guide-to-flutter/README.md

 Here's how folders are usually structured:

 As we saw before, lib is where you will put all your flutter code.
 Flutter then converts its code into android and ios code to make native apps, which can be found in the android and ios folders.
-Any images, svgs, or pictures you use should be placed in the assets folder, which you can create.
+Any images, svgs, or pictures you use should be placed in an 'assets' folder, which you have to create.

 <img width="35%" src="https://github.com/antz22/ultimate-guide-to-flutter/blob/master/assets/folder_structure.png">